cfpb/DOCter/CONTRIBUTING.md

 ## Contributors

+* Adam Scott
+* David Kennedy
 * Jennifer Ehlers
-* David Kennedy
 * Mike Morici
-* Adam Scott

 ## Workflow

 1. Fork DOCter.
 2. Create a new feature or improve and existing one.
+3. Add your name to the list of contributors
-3. Make a pull request.
+4. Make a pull request.

 ## Public domain